Catholic Church in Jersey: Occupation of Jersey

 During the German occupation of the Channel Islands, the Germans imported a priest from Normandy who was alleged to have sympathies with the Vichy regime.

 The Catholic Church in Jersey today

-Today, Jersey is under the diocese of Portsmouth.
+Today, Jersey is under the Diocese of Portsmouth.

 There are eight Catholic churches on the island.
 However, there is a shortage of priests and workers and the Catholic Church there has therefore had to close two chapels and sell some of its churches.

 Minorities of the Catholic faith in Jersey are not negligible, as Mass in certain churches (such as Saint Thomas's, pictured right) is regularly held in Portuguese and Polish and only occasionally today in French.
-Indeed, 6% of Jersey's population is Portuguese (especially Madeiran, having come to the island to work in the hotel and catering industry) and among the 6% of Europeans there is a large Irish community and a considerable Polish community.
+Indeed, 6% of Jersey's population is Portuguese (especially Madeiran, having come to the island to work in the hotel and catering industry) and among the 6% of other Europeans there is a large Irish community and a considerable Polish community.